nickrusso42518/nots/README.md

 Given the generic nature of the playbook, some tests will fail with generic error messages.
 For example, one host may fail because a router had an incorrect number of actual neighbors, either greater than or less than the user-configured `my_nbr_count` expectation.
+By design, the playbook lacks granularity to determine which neighbor failed and on which interface.

-For additional details, the CLI output from all commands is written to a file in the `logs/` directory using the following format: `<hostname>_<date/time>.txt`.
-The date/time uses ISO8601 short format, such as `20180522T134558`.
+CLI output from all commands is written to a file in the `logs/` directory.
+A subdirectory for every execution of the playbook is created using the format `nots_<date/time>/` which contains all the individual log files.` The date/time uses ISO8601 short format, such as `20180522T134558`.
 Log files are not version controlled and are excluded from git automatically.
 An example log directory after three playbook runs against an inventory of two hosts (csr1 and csr2), would yield something like this:

 ```
 $ tree logs/
-logs/
-  csr1.njrusmc.net_20180521T165442.txt
-  csr1.njrusmc.net_20180521T165814.txt
-  csr1.njrusmc.net_20180521T170054.txt
-  csr2.njrusmc.net_20180521T165442.txt
-  csr2.njrusmc.net_20180521T165814.txt
-  csr2.njrusmc.net_20180521T170054.txt
+logs
+├── nots_20180522T192916
+│   ├── csr1.txt
+│   └── csr2.txt
+├── nots_20180522T194610
+│   ├── csr1.txt
+│   └── csr2.txt
+└── nots_20180522T197133
+    ├── csr1.txt
+    └── csr2.txt
 ```

 The contents of each log file begin with heading and trailing comment blocks to show the command issued with its output.
 Example below:

 ```
-$ cat logs/csr1.njrusmc.net_20180521T165814.txt
+$ cat logs/nots_20180521T165814/csr1.txt
 !!!
 !!!
 Start command: show ip ospf 1
 !!!